Call Today! Free Immediate Response (818) 781-1570

 Extradition Process if Arrested Outside California

-If you were charged or convicted of a criminal offense in California and were arrested in another state due to an active warrant, the prosecutor will typically make a request to the asylum state requesting extradition back to California.
+Suppose you were charged or convicted of a criminal offense in California and were arrested in another state due to an active warrant.
+In that case, the prosecutor will typically request the state where you were arrested, requesting extradition back to California.

 It's important to note that before the prosecutor requests your extradition, they will normally consider the cost of extradition and the severity of your criminal offense.
 In most cases, misdemeanor crimes will not result in extradition.

-If a Los Angeles County District Attorney's Office decides to seek extradition for someone who was charged with a here, they have to submit an application to the Governor.
+If the Los Angeles County District Attorney's Office decides to seek extradition for someone who has been charged in this jurisdiction, they must apply to the Governor.
 The application has to include the following information:

-The application has to also include a statement that the district attorney believes that the "pursuit of justice" requires the arrest and extradition of the accused person back to California to deal with an outstanding criminal matter.
+The application must also include a statement from the district attorney indicating that the pursuit of justice requires the arrest and extradition of the accused person to California to address an outstanding criminal matter.

-Next, the Governor will make a decision on whether to sign requisition to return the fugitive to California.
-If they determine extradition is appropriate, it's essentially a demand that the accused person, who is alleged to have committed a crime in this state who, escaped confinement, or violated probation or parole, be returned to California.
+Next, the Governor will decide whether to sign the requisition to return the fugitive to California.
+If they determine that extradition is appropriate, it essentially amounts to a demand that the accused person, who is alleged to have committed a crime in this state, escaped confinement, or violated probation or parole, be returned to California.

 What if the Accused has Charges in the Asylum State?